top of page

-We interviewed John Ashton, the secretary of the Lilac Hill Art Group, to learn more about the group that will showcase artworks by its members at the upcoming Bloomin' Beautiful Exhibition at the Inglewood Arts Hub from 17 July to 4 August.
-The exhibition opening event is on Sunday, 21 July, from 2-4 pm, officiated by the honorable Donna Fragher, an MLC member.
+We interviewed John Ashton, secretary of the Lilac Hill Art Group, to learn more about the group that will showcase artworks at the upcoming Bloomin' Beautiful exhibition at the Inglewood Arts Hub from 17 July to 4 August 2024.
+The exhibition opening event is on Sunday, 21 July, from 2-4 pm, officiated by the honorable Donna Faragher, MLC.

 Artists exhibiting in the upcoming Bloomin' Beautiful exhibition: John Ashton, Linda Bunce, Robert Phelps, Susanne Skelton and Tom Hogg